IN THE BEGINNING

 In early 2007, we were blessed to have the Cornelius family come to Smithville.
 Pastor Dwayne Cornelius was elected in March and he and his family arrived in April.
 Pastor Cornelius brought many years of ministry experience as well as blessing us with our First Lady, Heather, and his three children, Alexis, Andrew, and Logan.
 This friendly, caring, talented family has inspired New Life to a new era of growth and commitment.

 Under Pastor Cornelius’ leadership, New Life has seen much development.
 An extensive sanctuary remodel was accomplished in 2009.
 Many annual, seasonal events have been added to our calendar, both for the church and the community.
 In 2011, Pastor Cornelius shared his vision of acquiring the Pamida building next door, and in 2012 we completed a remodel and conversion of that building, adding 36,000 square feet of space to use for God’s glory.
-With the addition of this space, we began a fully accredited childrens program, the Kids Connection, serving over 40 families on a daily basis.
-In the past five years New life has grown from a weekly attendance of around 100 to around 300, with new people being added to the New Life family weekly.
+With the addition of this space, we began a fully accredited childrens program, the Kids Connection Early Learning Center, serving over 40 families on a daily basis.
+In 2017 the vision of a Christian Private School began.
+As DeKalb Christian Academy continues to grow we look forward to a K-12 school serving DeKalb county for many years to come.
+In the past five years New life has grown from a weekly attendance of around 100 to around 250, with new people being added to the New Life family weekly.

 We look forward to many years of powerful ministry – FOR HIS GLORY!